-In order to record collaboration revenue, the Company utilizes certain information from its collaboration partners, including revenue from the sale of the product, associated reserves on revenue, and costs incurred for development and sales activities.
+The Company utilizes certain information from its collaboration partners to record collaboration revenue, including revenue from the sale of the product, associated reserves on revenue, and costs incurred for development and sales activities.
 For the periods covered in the financial statements presented, there have been no material changes to prior period estimates of revenues and expenses.

-The Company also records royalty revenues under certain of the Company's license or collaboration agreements in exchange for license of intellectual property.
-If the Company does not have any future performance obligations for these license or collaboration agreements, royalty revenue is recorded as the underlying sales occur.
+The Company also records royalty revenues under certain of the Company's license or collaboration agreements in exchange for licensing of intellectual property.

-The Company sold the right to receive certain royalty payments from net sales of Crysvita in certain territories to RPI Finance Trust, or RPI, an affiliate of Royalty Pharma, and to OCM LS23 Holdings LP, an investment vehicle for Ontario Municipal Employees Retirement System, or OMERS, as further described in "Note 8 Liabilities for Sales of Future Royalties".
-The Company records the royalty revenue from the net sales of Crysvita in the applicable territories on a prospective basis as royalty revenue in the Condensed Consolidated Statements of Operations over the term of the applicable arrangement.
+The Company sold the right to receive certain royalty payments from net sales of Crysvita in certain territories to RPI Finance Trust, or RPI, an affiliate of Royalty Pharma, and to OCM LS23 Holdings LP, an investment vehicle for Ontario Municipal Employees Retirement System, or OMERS, as further described in "Note 8.
+Liabilities for Sales of Future Royalties."
+The Company records the royalty revenue from the net sales of Crysvita in the applicable territories on a prospective basis as non-cash royalty revenue in the Condensed Consolidated Statements of Operations over the term of the applicable arrangement.